Workflow automation in higher education: 3 airSlate workflows for colleges and universities

 1) Get registered with airSlate and create your Workspace.

-2) Select the Flow library within your Workspace, enter the workflow keywords in the search field, select the Flow, and click Import.
+2) Select the Flow library within your Workspace, enter the workflow keywords in the search field, select the flow template, and click Import.

 3) Edit the default form or add more documents, if needed.